That is too loose to be useful.

 It is whether a trusted certifying authority has already checked the production process.

 Chabad explains that even a tiny trace of a non-kosher substance can affect status, which is why certification matters so much in industrial food systems.
-The result is a modern ecosystem of symbols, agencies, inspectors, and supervisory systems that translate old law into supermarket and restaurant life.
+The result is a modern network of symbols, agencies, inspectors, and supervisory systems that translate old law into supermarket and restaurant life.

 This is also why kosher can matter to people beyond strictly observant Jews.
 Once food systems become industrial, trust becomes part of the practice.